kevinlee1989/Lab5_Starter/README.md

 Answer: Yes, I would use a unit test for "max message length" feature.
 Unlike the previous problem, "max message length" is a small, self-contained piece of logic that can be tested with a unit test.
 For example I can construct a unit test, checking whether the input function correctly prevents from typing beyond the max_message_length.

+- link to my GitHub pages site(expose): https://kevinlee1989.github.io/Lab5_Starter/expose.html
-link to my GitHub pages site: https://kevinlee1989.github.io/Lab5_Starter/
+- link to my GitHub pages site(explore)https://kevinlee1989.github.io/Lab5_Starter/explore.html